ikelaiah/threadpool-fp/docs/ThreadPool.Simple-API.md

     if Pool.LastError <> '' then
     begin
       // LastError holds the raw exception message of the most recent failure.
-      // If multiple tasks fail, only the last exception is stored.
       WriteLn('Error: ', Pool.LastError);
       Pool.ClearLastError;  // Reset before reusing the pool end;